-An insert is a shot — usually a close-up — that focuses on a specific detail.
-If necessary, these shots can be written into a screenplay, but some inserts will also be called for by the director.
+An insert is a shot — often a close-up — that focuses on a specific detail.
+If necessary, these shots can be written into a screenplay, but most inserts will be called for by the director.

-Often, these shots are done by the 2nd unit, or are done in pickups to patch over a hole in editing.
+Often, insert shots are done by the 2nd unit, or are done in pickups to patch over a hole in editing.

-Some examples of details that may be inserts: a newspaper headline, a hand subtly reaching into a pocket, a sign on a shop door, etc.
+Some examples of details that may be inserts: a newspaper headline, a hand subtly reaching into a pocket, a sign on a shop door.

 Patton smiles as he flips slowly through the stack.

 He stops on one in particular.

 of a 12-year-old Patton and his father in upper deck seats at the 1997 World Series, hot dogs in hand.

 He fights back the single tear that’s trying its damnedest to fall.